ACM QLD State Conference 2021

 Rachel is a writer, presenter and researcher who focuses on physiological birth, women's rights and midwifery practice.
 Rachel has been invited to speak at national and international events and has published widely.
 She is the author of the award-winning blog MidwifeThinking, and her most recent book is 'Reclaiming Childbirth as a Rite of Passage: weaving ancient wisdom with modern knowledge'.

 Dr Sarah Buckley is trained as a GP with qualifications in GP obstetrics.
-She has been writing and lecturing to childbirth professionals and parents since 1997 and is the author of the internationally best-selling book Gentle Birth, Gentle Mothering.
+She has been writing and lecturing to childbirth professionals and parents since 1997 and is the author of the internationally best-selling book Gentle Birth, Gentle Mothering and the popular ebook Ecstatic Birth.

 Sarah has a special interest in the hormones of physiological labour and birth and the impacts of interventions.
 In 2015 she completed an extensive report on this topic, Hormonal Physiology of Childbearing, published with Childbirth Connection (US).

-She is currently a PhD candidate at the University of Queensland, researching oxytocin and the autonomic nervous system in labour and birth.
+She is currently a PhD candidate at the University of Queensland, researching oxytocin in labour and birth.
 She has co-authored several papers on oxytocin in labour, birth and breastfeeding.

 Sarah is also the mother of four children, all born at home and now in their teenage years and beyond.
 She lives on the semi-rural outskirts of Brisbane.